isaac-mason/arancini/packages/arancini/README.md

 Arancini is an object based Entity Component System.
 You can use arancini to structure demanding applications such as games and simulations.

 - 💪 ‎ Flexible and extensible
-- 🔍 ‎ Reactive queries
+- 🔍 ‎ Fast reactive queries powered by bitsets
 - 🗑️ ‎ Built-in object pooling to help avoid garbage collection
 - 🍃 ‎ Less than 4kB minified + gzipped
 - 🖇 ‎ [Easy integration with React](https://github.com/isaac-mason/arancini/tree/main/packages/arancini-react)

-## Overview

 If you aren't familiar with Entity Component Systems, this is a good read: https://github.com/SanderMertens/ecs-faq

 TL;DR: ECS is a data-oriented architecture for structuring your application.

-Object-pooling is a core feature of arancini.
+Object-pooling is one of the differentiating features of arancini.
 Arancini will help you structure your application in a way that avoids garbage collection.

 ## Packages